Global AI Regulation: A Closer Look at the US, EU, and China

 As the generative artificial intelligence (AI) revolution continues to unfold, AI regulation has become a primary focus of regulators in the US and across the globe.

-The guide will explore key AI laws in the United States, the European Union, and China—looking at laws already on the books, as well as those coming down the pipeline.
+This guide will explore key AI laws in the United States, the European Union, and China—looking at laws already on the books, as well as those coming down the pipeline.

 Table of contents